42-mraasvel/web-server/documentation/readme/README.md

-# Webserver
+# HTTP Web Server

-A Hypertext Transfer Protocol (HTTP) 1.1 webserver written in C++ 98, inspired by NginX.
+A Hypertext Transfer Protocol (HTTP) 1.1 web server written in C++ 98, inspired by NginX.

 This is a project for Codam Coding College.
 It can be used to serve any type of content to clients through the HTTP protocol.
-Content such as files, for websites or any other purpose.
+Content such as files, for websites or other purposes.

 ## Supported Functionalities

-The server can listen on any socket (IP:PORT), it will accept connections on that socket and process HTTP requests from that connection.
+The server listens on a socket (IP:Port).

+It will accept connections on that socket and process HTTP requests.

 - HTTP Methods:

 	- GET

-		Fetch resources from the origin server
+		Fetch resources from the origin server.

 	- POST

-		Upload or update resources in the origin server
+		Upload or update resources on the origin server.

 	- DELETE

-		Delete resources in the origin server
+		Delete resources on the origin server.

 - Common Gateway Interface (CGI)

-	An interface that allows the user to specify an external program to execute specific requests.
-The webserver converts the HTTP request to a CGI request, reads the CGI response and converts it back into an HTTP response, which is returned to the client.
+	CGI allows the user to specify an external program to execute specific requests.
+The web server converts the HTTP request to a CGI request, reads the CGI response and converts it back into an HTTP response, which is returned to the client.

 - Configuration Options

 	Implemented similarly to NginX's configuration.
-All directives are explained in detail here:
+All directives are explained in detail [here](#configuration-syntax-and-directives):

 	TODO: LINK